-

 Informal Resolution

-If the assigned Conduct Administrator believes the outcome for the alleged violation would likely not rise above Disciplinary Probation or result in removal from a residential facility, the Respondent may elect to have the case resolved by Informal Resolution.
+If the assigned Conduct Administrator believes the outcome for the alleged violation would likely not rise above disciplinary probation or result in removal from a residential facility or University building/campus, the Respondent may elect to have the case resolved by Informal Resolution.
 An Informal Resolution takes place between the Respondent and a Conduct Administrator and does not allow for the presentation of witnesses or additional information to be submitted by the Respondent before the meeting, although the administrator may follow up with other parties as necessary before making a decision.
 Informal Resolutions are not audio recorded.

-An Informal Resolution may occur directly following an Informational Meeting or may be scheduled for a later date.
-Every effort will be made to schedule an Informal Resolution within ten (10) University business days of the Informational Meeting.
-The Conduct Administrator will determine appropriate outcomes if a respondent is found in violation of a University policy.
+An Informal Resolution may occur directly following an informational meeting or may be scheduled for a later date.
+Every effort will be made to schedule an Informal Resolution within five (5) University Business Days of the informational meeting.
+The Conduct Administrator will determine appropriate outcomes if a Respondent is found in violation of a University Policy.

 -